 - Operative interventions are needed for management of symptoms and impaired mobility in more than 40% of cases.

 - The use of alternate-week dosing of dexamethasone as compared with standard continuous dexamethasone during delayed intensification in CCG-1961 reduced the risk of osteonecrosis.
-The greatest impact was seen in 16 to 21 year old females showing the highest incidence of osteonecrosis with standard therapy containing continuous dexamethasone where it was reduced with alternate-week dexamethasone postinduction (57.6% to 5.6%).
+The greatest impact was seen in females aged 16 to 21 years, who showed the highest incidence of osteonecrosis with standard therapy containing continuous dexamethasone; osteonecrosis was reduced with alternate-week dexamethasone postinduction (57.6% to 5.6%).